dpopkov/notes/angular4java/Angular 10 dbd7f/Module 2 - 74cab.md

 Create debug configuration: Run → Debug... →Edit configurations, then click “+” and choose “JavaScript Debug” option.
 This will create a default configuration.
 Then choose the Browser (Chrome) and then insert the URL which our debugger should go to (http://localhost:4200/).

-When we call “Debug” (ng serve should be running already) that will open new browser window and open up debug console in IDE.
-We can change values of the variables either in the console or in the IDEs list of variables.
+When we call “Debug” (*ng serve* should be running already) that will open new browser window and open up debug console in IDE.
+We can change values of the variables either in the console (`> book.author = ‘james’`) or in the IDEs list of variables.

 # Chapter 17 - Unit Testing (45m)